Pet Hub

 The researchers concluded that the popularity of flat-faced dogs can’t be solely attributed to their physical appearance or owners’ ignorance of their health issues.

-Instead, it appears that many owners, particularly those with less experience, may normalize the health problems as characteristic of the breed.
-Snoring and grunting Bulldogs, for example, may be perceived as endearing rather than signs of distress that could lead to expensive corrective surgery (see video below) that is frequently not covered by pet insurance.
+Instead, it appears that many owners, particularly those with less experience, have normalized these health problems as being merely characteristic of the breed.
+Snoring and grunting bulldogs, for example, may be perceived as endearing rather than signs of distress that could lead to expensive corrective surgery (see video below) that is typically not covered by pet insurance.

 While awareness campaigns have been launched in many countries to educate the public about the health issues of flat-faced breeds, their effectiveness remains questionable.

-The researchers emphasize that simply listing the health problems associated with these breeds is not enough to dissuade people from choosing them as pets.
+The researchers pointed out that listing the health problems associated with these breeds is not enough to dissuade people from choosing them as pets.

 Dog owners need to understand that their choices play a significant role in shaping the overall health and well-being of these breeds.

-To address this issue, efforts should focus on informing potential owners about the consequences of perpetuating these health problems and encouraging responsible breeding practices to prioritize the well-being of these beloved pets.
+Efforts should focus on informing potential owners about the consequences of perpetuating these health problems and encouraging responsible breeding practices to prioritize the well-being of the dogs, first and foremost.